bereng-a/CAu_ICT_2019/README.md

 ### Prerequies

-What things you need to work on this project
+What things you need to install to work on this project

 > visual studio 2017